SEO BLOG

 Analytics is a fun part of your content inventory that lets you nerd-out a bit.
 Well, we nerd out over it anyways.

-Looking at the analytics tells you what is doing well and what is not doing so well.
+Basically, analytics tells you what is doing well and what is not doing so well.

-Tip: Copying and pasting analytics data into your spreadsheet can be a big (not to mention tedious) task.
+Tip: Copying and pasting analytics data into your spreadsheet can be a lengthy (not to mention tedious) task.
 To simplify the process, use Google Analytics to export this data and then copy it into your spreadsheet.

 Word Count